 This is called dehydration.
 Being dehydrated can make you feel sick, confused and tired.
 If you feel quite ill, you may not feel like eating or drinking much so it can be difficult to prevent dehydration.
 But if possible, try to drink every hour or two, even if it is only sips.
 Your doctor may give you some fluids through a drip to help.
 But this is not always the best solution if you are in the final stage of your illness.

 For people in the advanced stages of cancer, cachexia is a very serious problem and extremely difficult to control.
 You may be eating well but still be losing weight and your muscles may begin to waste away.
 The only real way to reverse cachexia is to get rid of the cancer, but this is almost impossible in the very advanced stages of the disease.

 Doctors have tried to reverse the effects of cachexia using appetite stimulants, steroids and parenteral nutrition (PN).
 But any improvement has been temporary and has not increased how long people live.

 Scientists are learning more about cachexia and how it affects the body in the advanced stages of cancer.
 They are developing and testing new drugs and supplements that may help to block the chemical causes of cachexia.
-We have more about new treatments for cachexia.

 If you have cachexia it is important that you eat whenever you can face it.
 Eating may not reverse the problem but it may help to stabilise weight loss, make you to feel better emotionally, give you more energy and improve your quality of life.
 These things are very important for you and your loved ones when you are in the advanced stages of cancer